timescale/docs/cloud/migrate-to-cloud/index.md

 exclusive features, including separate scaling for compute and storage requirements, first-class multi-node support, and more.

-There are two methods for migrating your data:
+There are several methods for migrating your data:

+*   [Migrate an existing PostgreSQL database][hypermigrate]: Use our hypermigrate tool to migrate an existing PostgreSQL database in one step, creating hypertables on the fly, and compressing data during migration.
 *   [Migrate your entire database at once][migrate-entire]: This method directly transfers all data and schemas, including TimescaleDB-specific features.
 Your hypertables, continuous aggregates, and policies are